City of Brampton Logo

 Why does the City clean catchbasins?

-As stormwater runoff flows over asphalt, concrete and gravel on roads, parking lots, and driveways it picks up pollutants like dirt, sand, brake dust, metals, and other hazardous materials from the surface.
-This polluted runoff usually flows to the nearest catchbasin.
-When the runoff enters the catchbasin, some of these heavier pollutants sink to the bottom where they are stored.
-The remaining runoff drains to the storm sewer.
-Over time, the amount of pollutants in the bottom of the catchbasin builds up and needs to be removed.
+As stormwater runoff flows across surfaces like asphalt, concrete and gravel on roads, parking lots, and driveways, it collects pollutants such as dirt, sand, brake dust, metals, and other hazardous substances.
+This contaminated runoff typically flows to the nearest catchbasin, where heavier pollutants settle at the bottom for temporary storage.
+The remaining runoff then drains into the storm sewer system.

 How is catchbasin cleaning prioritized in Brampton?

-Other important activities that help maintain the catchbasins and stormwater drainage system are replacing missing, damaged, or ineffective maintenance hole covers, and uncovering paved over maintenance holes.
+Other important activities that help maintain catchbasins and the stormwater drainage system include replacing missing, damaged, or ineffective maintenance hole covers, and uncovering maintenance holes that have been paved over.

 Removing pollutants from catchbasins

-Each year approximately 1500 cubic metres of pollutants are removed from City-owned catchbasins, pollutants that would otherwise end up in local rivers and creeks.
+Each year, approximately 1,500 cubic metres of pollutants are removed from City-owned catchbasins - pollutants that would otherwise flow into local rivers and creeks.
 These pollutants could fill the cargo bed of over 880 pickup trucks.

 Contact Environment and Development Engineering